reactiveui/splat/README.md

 ### The Default Dependency Resolver (v19+)

 Starting with v19, Splat provides two high-performance resolver implementations optimized for AOT compilation: **GlobalGenericFirstDependencyResolver** and **InstanceGenericFirstDependencyResolver**.
 Both deliver significantly better performance than the legacy ModernDependencyResolver while supporting different isolation requirements.
+By default **InstanceGenericFirstDependencyResolver** is now the default container.

+Note:
+`ModernDependencyResolver` remains supported for backward compatibility, but new applications should strongly prefer one of the GenericFirst resolvers.

 #### Quick Start for New Users